-Notice I said train, not study.
+That’s train, not study.
 Studying suggests reading textbooks and taking notes, as you might do with sociology or history.
 But language learning, despite the way it’s done almost universally, doesn’t work like this.
 It’s much closer to a sport or a musical instrument — things that require training.

-Remember how Bruce Lee said:
+Bruce Lee once said:

 “I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times.”

 If you want to be any good at a language and get beyond the intermediate plateau, you need to do your sets of 10,000.
 What I see as a teacher is that almost all people who learn a second language assume it’s a good idea to read an article or watch a video once, abandon it, and find something else — because this is what people do in their first language when consuming media for entertainment.
 This is like practicing each kick once.